Skip to Content

 What Is Contested Divorce in Kansas?

-A court hearing will be mandatory if a contested divorce is to be filed.
+A court hearing will be mandatory if a contested divorce is filed.
 A judge will then make the final decision as to how the terms of the divorce are finalized.
 Litigation can be common with this type of divorce, which may cause further emotional strain.

 High-Net Worth & Contested Divorce

-Contesting a divorce can be more money and time-consuming, but sometimes it is the best option.
+Contesting a divorce can be more money- and time-consuming, but sometimes it is the best option.
 It is not uncommon for those with high net worth divorces to seek this route because there may be hidden financial assets that can be uncovered.
 Additionally, some cases that may require a contested divorce are those with minor children or complicated estates.

-What is Uncontested Divorce in Kansas?
+What Is Uncontested Divorce in Kansas?

 Couples may mediate or negotiate throughout the process, which may ultimately lead to an agreement.
 Many people prefer this type of divorce because a court hearing is not involved.